provenance-io/provwallet-swift/Pods/CNIOWindows/README.md

   Will create a base image, compile SwiftNIO, and run a sample `NIOHTTP1Server` on `localhost:8888`.
 Test it by `curl http://localhost:8888`

-- `docker-compose -f docker/docker-compose.yaml -f docker/docker-compose.1604.53.yaml run test`
+- `docker-compose -f docker/docker-compose.yaml -f docker/docker-compose.2004.54.yaml run test`

-  Will create a base image using ubuntu 16.04 and swift 5.3, compile SwiftNIO and run the unit and integration tests.
+  Will create a base image using Ubuntu 20.04 and swift 5.4, compile SwiftNIO and run the unit and integration tests.
 Files exist for other ubuntu and swift versions in the docker directory.

 ## Developing SwiftNIO